vicky-sol4nk1/windows-internal/win32.md

 You want to do something useful → open file, show window, play sound, read keyboard, draw something on screen, create folder, etc.
 You don't talk directly to hardware or deep OS parts → instead you call ready-made functions like CreateFile(), MessageBox(), CreateWindow(), WriteFile(), etc.

+this diagram show how a user program in usermode request to a kernal mode for h/w access
 <img src="/images/win32.png">

 | Area          | Example                        |